1994 Caribbean Cup: Anomaly

 Grenada went into the match with a superior goal difference, meaning that Barbados needed to win by at least two goals to progress to the finals.
 Barbados exploited two unusual rules variations in its final group stage game.
 First, unlike most group stages in football competitions, the organizers had deemed that all games must have a winner.
 All games drawn over 90 minutes would go to sudden death extra time.
 The second unusual rule stated that in sudden death extra time, the golden goal would count as two goals.

-Barbados was leading 2–0 until the 83rd minute, when Grenada scored, making it 2–1.
+Barbados was leading 2–0 until the 83rd minute, when an own goal by a Bajan defender made the score 2–1 and brought a new ruling into play.
 Approaching the dying moments, the Barbadians realized they had little chance of scoring past Grenada's mass defense in the time available, so they deliberately scored an own goal to tie the game at 2–2.
 This would send the game into extra time and give them another half-hour to break down the defense.
 The Grenadians realized what was happening and attempted to score an own goal as well, which would put Barbados back in front by one goal and would eliminate Barbados from the competition.

 The Barbados players started defending their opposition's net to prevent them from doing this, and during the game's last five minutes, Grenada tried to score in either net while Barbados defended both ends of the pitch.
 Barbados successfully held off Grenada for the final five minutes, sending the game into extra time.
 In extra time, Barbados scored the game winner, and was awarded a 4–2 victory, which put them through to the next round.